duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 In your initial pull request, please note the link on the [idea list](http://ideas.duckduckhack.com/).
 We'll move it to the "in process" bucket for you.

-### Where I can report instant answer bugs?
+### Where I can report Instant Answer bugs?

 Submit GitHub issues in the [appropriate repo](http://github.com/duckduckgo).

-### What if there are instant answer conflicts?
+### What if there are Instant Answer conflicts?

 Instant answer sources often compete to answer the same searches.
 In a lot of cases, the experience can be blended together so that the user is shown answers from more than one source.
-Our long-term vision for instant answers involves multiple sources used in that way.
+Our long-term vision for Instant Answers involves multiple sources used in that way.

 There are times, though, where one source does a drastically better job of answering a particular query set.
 In those cases, the source used for those queries should be the source most capable of delivering the best possible user experience.
 Our community evaluates those in a few ways:

 - Consistent performance (is the service reliable?)
 - Speed (does the service return results fast enough?)
 - Quality (does the service answer the queries better than any other service?)

 If you think you have a source that is better, let's talk about it on the [DuckDuckHack e-mail list](https://www.listbox.com/subscribe/?list_id=197814).

-### Why isn't my instant answer in the [DuckDuckGo Instant Answers API](https://api.duckduckgo.com)?
+### Why isn't my Instant Answer in the [DuckDuckGo Instant Answers API](https://api.duckduckgo.com)?

-If your instant answer is spice or longtail, sometimes we can't expose it through the API for licensing reasons, but our over-arching goal is to make all of our instant answers available on their own.
+If your Instant Answer is spice or longtail, sometimes we can't expose it through the API for licensing reasons, but our over-arching goal is to make all of our Instant Answers available on their own.

 ### Can I do something more complicated?